-pay for college principals has fallen overall, an analysis by TES Further reveals, with the squeeze being attributed to the sector’s funding pressures.
+Pay for college principals has fallen overall, an analysis by TES reveals, with the squeeze being attributed to the sector’s funding pressures.

-While the number of college principals who are earning more than £200,000 trebled to 12 in 2013-14, that figure dropped by almost half to just seven in 2014-15, according to the new statistics, published by the Skills Funding Agency (SFA).
+While the number of college principals earning more than £200,000 trebled to 12 in 2013-14, that figure dropped by almost half to just seven in 2014-15 according to the new statistics, published by the Skills Funding Agency (SFA).

-The best-paid FE leader in England was Sunaina Mann, principal and chief executive of the North East Surrey College of Technology (Nescot) Group, whose salary in 2014-15 was £363,000 – more than double the £150,000 that she received the previous year (see table, below).
+The best-paid FE leader in England was Sunaina Mann, principal and chief executive of the North East Surrey College of Technology (Nescot) Group, whose salary in 2014-15 was £363,000 according to the college – more than double the £150,000 that she received the previous year.

-But analysis of the latest figures reveals that the total spent by colleges on pay for their principals dropped by around £1 million from the previous year, with the average reported salary also dropping to just over £123,000.
+But analysis of the latest figures reveals that the average reported salary dropped slightly to just over £123,000.
+Overall, the total spent by colleges on pay for their principals decreased by around £1 million from the previous year.
+However, data for a number of colleges was not included in the SFA document, meaning the final figures are liable to change.

-And with area reviews likely to lead to a severely reduced number of CEO roles as colleges across the country look to form mergers and federations to make financial savings, experts have warned that the picture will become even more complex.
+And with area reviews likely to lead to a severely reduced number of chief executive roles as colleges across the country look to form mergers and federations to make financial savings, experts have warned that the picture will become even more complex.

 Sir Geoff Hall, the general secretary of the Principals’ Professional Council, said: "The overall drop in pay is surely a product of the age of austerity and of governors being cautious, and understandably so.